 William F. DiPietra Project Finishing Grants

-The Foundation presents awards ($1000 each) to two students in the Department of Communications and Media Studies and two students in the Visual Arts Department.
+The Foundation presents awards ($1000 each) to two students in the Department of Communications and Media Studies and three students in the Visual Arts Department.
 The recipients are chosen by the faculty.

 Archbishop Molloy High School

-The Foundation presents a $1000 award to a student who demonstrates a love of film and/or filmmaking.
+The Foundation presents a $1000 award to a student who demonstrates an interest in film/video or photography.
 The recipient is chosen by the faculty.

 St. Elizabeth Catholic Academy